-This page will help you set a white point and balance your screen’s brightness and contrast settings to get the most of of the opal images displayed on opalmine.com.
+Setting up my Computer Screen for Viewing Opals: This page will help you set a white point and balance your screen’s brightness and contrast settings to get the most out of the opal images displayed on opalmine.com.
 If you are not familiar with your monitor’s controls and set-up process, now is a good time to get your owner’s manual, then just follow the steps below.

 Adjust Brightness and Contrast